tanav2202/starred/README.md

 ## Python

+- [modal-labs/devlooper](https://github.com/modal-labs/devlooper) - A program synthesis agent that autonomously fixes its output by running tests!
 - [kennethleungty/Llama-2-Open-Source-LLM-CPU-Inference](https://github.com/kennethleungty/Llama-2-Open-Source-LLM-CPU-Inference) - Running Llama 2 and other Open-Source LLMs on CPU Inference Locally for Document Q&A
 - [invictus717/MetaTransformer](https://github.com/invictus717/MetaTransformer) - Meta-Transformer for Unified Multimodal Learning
 - [BlinkDL/RWKV-LM](https://github.com/BlinkDL/RWKV-LM) - RWKV is an RNN with transformer-level LLM performance.
 It can be directly trained like a GPT (parallelizable).
 So it's combining the best of RNN and transformer - great performance, fast inference, sa